GTLaundry/GTL/README.md

 # GTLaundryFrontend

-Purpose: Make it easier for students to track availability for laundry machines at GT's Britain Rec Center
+PURPOSE: Make it easier for students to track availability for laundry machines at GT's Britain Rec Center

+FEATURES: